-You tell the piece of skirt on reception you’re Legion’s lawyer and the child needs to be called out of class for an urgent meeting.
-The receptionist obeys and summons the child.
-His suspicious face spreads open with a smile when he walks into the office and realises it’s you, here to spend a day together in your war corner.
-You fetch two milk bottles filled with petrol and show the boy how you can dissolve polystyrene into the petrol, each chunk turning into a blob until the bottle is full of a sticky cream coloured sludge.
+You trudge over to the boondocks, carrying two milk bottles filled with gas and show the boy how you can dissolve polystyrene into the petroleum, each chunk turning into a blob until the bottle is full of a sticky cream colored sludge.
 That’s napalm, son.
 You position yourself around Legion’s back, wrap your arms over his as you prepare a second batch, tearing off chunks of polystyrene, guiding his fingers as he pushes the white tufts inside the snout of the milk bottle.
 There.
 The two of you stand back and admire what you’ve created together.

 He says your name with a lilt at the end.
 A question.

 As in, Dad, is that you?
 Are you still in there?

 Legion walks straight at Ainsley, ready to smash him.

 He stops, looks over his shoulder, awaiting instructions.

 It’s black tonight.
 There’s steam in the air.
 The orange letters glowing on the digital noticeboard spell BOARD MTNG 730.